 Be Physically Active

 Find a routine that you can stick to consistently.
-You can burn off excess adrenaline or cortisol, the two hormones that are associated with anxiety and panic, with some moderate exercises.
-Also, the endorphins that your body produces after a good workout session is naturally calming and is the best antidote to anxiety.
+You can burn off excess adrenaline or cortisol, the two hormones that are associated with anxiety, panic, and depersonalization, with some moderate exercises.
+Also, the endorphins that your body produces after a good workout session is naturally calming and is the best antidote to DP/DR.

 I have also detailed in length how to kick-start your fitness routine if you need some help in this area.